aekkader/aekkader/README.md

 - 👋 Hello, My name is KLALIB Abdelkader
 - 👀 I'm a FullStack Web Developer
 - 👀 With 4+ years of experience in Java, Springboot in the backend and Angular in the frontend.
-- ✨ I'm writing clean, testable, secure, and dynamic codes.
+- ✨ I'm writing Clean, Testable, Secure, and Dynamic codes.
 - 🗺️ Medea, Algeria
 - 📞 +213542774387
 - 📧 klalibabdelkader@gmail.com